 One Saturday morning they told me that due to my “oldest kid privileges”, I got to go to Story Time at the public library.
-(The trick they were about to play on me was dirty enough without using that big gun to get me to cooperate.)
-I was dropped off and told they would be back for me in 2 hours.
+(The trick they were about to play on me was dirty enough without using that to get me to cooperate.)
+I was dropped off in front of the library, and told they would be back for me in 2 hours.
 I thought I was pretty hot stuff.
 Not even 8 years old yet, but old enough to go to the library all by myself.
-Their sinister plan was to charge back to the house, capture my duck and take her to Balboa Park up by the zoo where all the wild ducks wandered free.
+Their sinister plan was to charge back to the house, capture my duck and take her to Balboa Park, up by the zoo, where all the wild ducks wandered free.
 This actually was a well-intentioned plan.
 They thought it would be easier for me to recover from the inevitable loss of my duck if I was told she had a miraculous cure, her broken wings magically repaired, and she simply flew away while I was at Story time.

 Nice try Dad.

 The tale he confessed years later went like this.
 They all drove to a secluded place in the park where there was a pond and lots of city ducks.
 Dad, with my pal Fluffy under his arm, my traitorous family sitting in the car watching, walked out across the expanse of lawn toward the pond.
 He said a few words of good-bye, and tossed my duck toward the water.
 Satisfied that he had done his duty as a loving, protective father, he turned to walk back to the car.